STUDY JAPANESE ONLINE WITH NATIVES HERE

-Have you heard about Takotsubo?
-This disease is one of the few that bears its Japanese name, but it is also known as broken heart syndrome, which party, which consists of a stress cardiomyopathy that affects our body after a great emotional stress.
+Have you heard of Takotsubo?
+This disease is one of the few that carries its Japanese name but is also known as broken heart syndrome, which is a stress-induced cardiomyopathy that affects our body after a significant emotional stress.

 This Syndrome happens mainly because of tragedies such as the death of a loved one, the end of a relationship or any other thing that causes a lot of anxiety and emotional weakening.
 That's why this disease is also called Broken Heart Syndrome.

-As a consequence, people who have lost a close relative and end up having this sadness in the form of a syndrome may end up dying sooner.
-Things involving danger, harm, threats, grief and even happy situations that cause a lot of anxiety can cause takotsubo (wedding, victory).
+As consequences, people who have lost a close relative and end up having this sadness in the form of syndrome may end up dying earlier.
+Things involving danger, loss, threats, mourning, and even happy situations that cause a lot of anxiety can cause takotsubo (wedding, victory).

 It's not just emotional sadness or despair, it's a real illness that physically affects the shape of the heart.
 His musculature is quite weak causing even heart failure.